shahidost/VTKEL/README.md

 '300 random images for evaluations -error_free.ttl' consists of VTKL dataset for 300 randomly selected entries for VTKEL task.
 The error of these 300 images dataset are fixed manually by correcting each incorrect mention process by PIKES.

-'VTKL dataset.ttl' consists of VTKL dataset for 31781 images from Flickr30k.
+'https://figshare.com/account/projects/61421/articles/7882781' consists of VTKL dataset for 31781 images from Flickr30k.